afflom/www.alexflom.com/content/english/post/uor-statements.md

 UOR type definitions are referenced by the resourceType and locatorType fields of UOR Elements.
 These type definitions are used to describe the data structure of their corresponding resource and location fields of UOR Elements.
 They are also used to identify the methods that can be used to interact with the UOR Element.

 The methods on a locatorType are used to interact with the location field of a UOR Element.
-These methods define how a client would perform CRUD operations on a UOR Element's resource.
+These methods define how a client would perform CRUD (Create, Read, Update, Delete) operations on a UOR Element's resource.

 And similarly; the methods on a resourceType are used to interact with the resource field of a UOR Element.
 These methods define how a client would interact with resource defined in the UOR Element.